grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 The best example of memoryless-ness is a coin toss.
 If a coin comes up heads 10 times in a row, does it mean that the next toss is more likely to be tails?
-Our intuition says yes, but in reality each toss has a 50/50 chance of either outcome regardless of what happened in the past.
+Our intuition says yes, but in reality each toss has a 50/50 chance of either outcome regardless of what happened immediately prior.

 Memorylessness is required for the problem to be _progress-free_.
 Progress-free means that as miners try to solve blocks iterating over [nonces](https://en.bitcoin.it/wiki/Nonce), each attempt is a stand-alone event and the probability of finding a solution is constant at each attempt, regardless of how much work has been done in the past.
 In other words at each attempt the participant is not getting any "closer" to a solution i.e. making no progress.
+A miner who's been looking for a solution for a year isn't more likely to solve a block than a miner who started a nanosecond ago.

-The probability of finding the solution given a specific difficulty in a given period of time is therefore determined _solely by the speed at which all participants can crunch through the hashes_.
+The probability of finding the solution given a specific difficulty in a given period of time is therefore determined _solely by the speed at which all participants can iterate through the hashes_.
 Not the prior history, not the data, just the hashrate.

 The hashrate in turn is a function of the number of participants and